funktionale-programmierung/bob2015/2026/himmel.md

 Thanks to Lean being a competent interactive theorem prover, this is now quite practical, and we can reason about complex properties like balancing properties of binary search trees or UTF-8 decoding and encoding right as we implement them, and use proofs to make the implementations even better.
 In my presentation, I will walk through many examples in the Lean standard library where this interaction has enabled us to write code that is safe, fast and user-friendly all at once.

-### Markus Himmel
+### Julia Himmel

-Markus is a tech lead at the Lean Focused Research Organization, the non-profit behind the Lean theorem prover and programming language.
-He leads the standard library team, helping advance Lean as a tool for developing production-ready formally verified software.
+Julia is a tech lead at the Lean Focused Research Organization, the non-profit behind the Lean theorem prover and programming language.
+She leads the standard library team, helping advance Lean as a tool for developing production-ready formally verified software.